lv10/bestbuyapi/README.rst

 .. image:: https://img.shields.io/badge/version-0.4-blue.svg

 This is a small python wrapper implementation for BestBuy API.
-The Wrapper not complete by any means.
+The Wrapper is not does not cover all the API's from BestBuy yet.
 As of now, it only supports the calls to the Products API and Categories API.
 Locations and Reviews API are in the making.

 The wrapper doesn't assume any design requirements on the user end.
-Queries to the API's are done similar to what you put in the browser with the convenience of having python prepare for you the query, url, and interpret the response.
+Queries to the API endpoints are done similar to what you would put in the browser with the convenience of having python prepare for you the query, url, and interpret the response.

 NOTICE: This is a python library in the making.
 New features and bug fixes will be included.
 Feel free to add change anything you consider could be better or